Saturday, April 23, 2011

 This Date in Rock Music History: April 23

-1963: The Rolling Stones played at the Station Hotel in Richmond, Surrey, England.
+1963: The Rolling Stones played at the Crawdaddy Club at the Station Hotel in Richmond, Surrey, England.

-1965: The Rolling Stones opened their North American tour at the Maurice Richard Arena in Montreal, Canada.
+1965: The Rolling Stones opened their North American tour at the Aréna Maurice-Richard in Montreal, Quebec, Canada.

-1966: The Righteous Brothers enjoyed a third week at #1 with "(You're My) Soul and Inspiration.
+1966: The Righteous Brothers enjoyed a third week at #1 with "(You're My) Soul And Inspiration.
 "Daydream" by the Lovin' Spoonful was #2 with Cher's "Bang Bang (My Baby Shot Me Down)" coming in at #3.
-The rest of the Top Ten: Johnny Rivers moved to #4 with "Secret Agent Man", the Outsiders' great song "Time Won't Let Me" jumped from 11-5, the Stones fell to #6 with "19th Nervous Breakdown", SSgt.
-Barry Sadler had #7 with "The Ballad of the Green Berets", B.J.
+The rest of the Top 10: Johnny Rivers moved to #4 with "Secret Agent Man", the Outsiders' great song "Time Won't Let Me" jumped from 11-5, the Stones fell to #6 with "19th Nervous Breakdown", SSgt.
+Barry Sadler had #7 with "The Ballad Of The Green Berets", B.J.
 Thomas remained at #8 with "I'm So Lonesome I Could Cry", the Young Rascals climbed from 16-9 with "Good Lovin'" and Paul Revere & the Raiders jumped from 18-10 with their classic "Kicks".

 1970: Fairport Convention, Fotheringay and Matthews Southern Comfort were at the Roundhouse in London.